Khiladi (franchise): International Khiladi (1999)

 News Reporter Payal (Twinkle Khanna) and her camera-man have been assigned the task of interviewing the world's highest ranking criminal don, Rahul aka Devraj (Akshay Kumar), which they accept.
 In the process, Payal and Devraj fall in love with each other, much to the opposition of Bismillah (Mukesh Khanna), Devraj's guardian on one hand; and Police Inspector Amit (Rajat Bedi), and Payal's brother Ravi (Vivek Shaq) on the other.
 The result is that Ravi is killed; Devraj takes the blame, and is arrested.
 Payal testifies against him, and Devraj is sentenced to be hanged.
 When Bismillah finds about this plot tracks them down but Amit so as to save him and Payal kills him.
 But Devraj escapes from custody, and begins to plot vengeance against his enemies, including Payal, as well as the real killer of Ravi.
 As the story unfolds, it is revealed that Amit was the one who killed Ravi and joined Thakral to frame Devraj for it.
-But Amit betrays Thakral and kills him.
+But Amit later betrays Thakral and kills him.
 He then takes Payal on a flight where Devraj tracks him down and kills him.
 The story ends with Payal and Devraj's marriage.